OmniLayer/spec/README.md

 Although the formatting of this message technically allows trading between any two currencies/properties, we currently require that either the currency id for sale or the currency id desired be Mastercoins (or Test Mastercoins), since those currencies are the universal token of the protocol and the only ones which can be traded for bitcoins on the distributed exchange (and thus exit the Omni ecosystem without trusting a centralized exchange).
 This provides each currency and property better liquidity than a multi-dimensional order book ever could, and it reduces the complexity of the software.
 If another currency becomes widely used in the Omni Protocol, we may allow other currencies (such as a USDCoin) to be used in a similar way, with a tiny amount of MSC being automatically purchased and burned with each trade (see the [section on fees](#fees)  above) when a trade is completed and neither currency being traded is Mastercoin.

-### Cancel all my open orders of a currency pair at a specified price
+### Cancel all open orders of a currency pair at a specified price

-Description: Transaction type 26 cancels open orders for a given set of currencies at a given price.
+Description: Transaction type 26 cancels open orders, submitted by the address, for a given set of currencies at a given price.
 It is required that the token identifiers and price exactly match the order to be canceled.

 | **Field**                  | **Type**        | **Example**                        |
 | -------------------------- | --------------- | ---------------------------------- |